|

 the positions were untenable, all coordinated plans

-in a chaotic muddle of disorganized
+were dissolved in a chaotic muddle of disorganized

 men and units, and the regiments were forced to